AlexanderSmetannikov/AlexanderSmetannikov/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi, I'm 22 y.o. software engineer working at SberDevices, Moscow.
+Hi, I'm software engineer working at SberDevices, Moscow.

 - 📚 I am currently studying at the [Moscow Power Engineering Institute](https://mpei.ru/lang/en/Pages/default.aspx) at computer science Master's Program.
 - 🖥️ I also study at the [École 42](https://21-school.ru/), Moscow campus.
-- 🔭 I’m currently working on Vector Database, some microservices in Go, Rust, C++.
+- 🔭 I’m currently working on Vector Database, some microservices in Go, C++.
-- 🌱 I’m currently learning Go, Rust.
+- 🌱 I’m currently learning Go, C++.
 - 📫 How to reach me: alexlutfulin@yandex.com.
 I will be glad to have the opportunity of collaboration, help and job offers 😁